candiddev/rot/docs/guides/manage-values.md

 Rot Values can optionally be provided with metadata--key/value pairs that can store useful information about the Value, such as where or how the secret was generated, or who owns the secret.

-Metadata can be provided using {{% cli value-add %}} and {{% cli value-set-meta %}}.
+Metadata can be provided using {{% cli value-add %}} and {{% cli value-meta %}}.

 Certain Rot commands may add data to a Value's meta:

-- {{% cli value-add-private %}} will store the public key in the `publicKey` meta field.
+- {{% cli value-private %}} will store the public key in the `publicKey` meta field.

 ## Versions

-Values can be modified after being added to Rot, either by adding a new version of the Value using {{% cli value-add %}} or modifying metadata using {{% cli value-set-meta %}}.
+Values can be modified after being added to Rot, either by adding a new version of the Value using {{% cli value-add %}} or modifying metadata using {{% cli value-meta %}}.
 Rot will create a new timestamped version of a Value when a new version is created using {{% cli value-add %}}.

 You can view all values and versions using {{% cli value-list %}}.
 Additionally, you can display a specific version in {{% cli value-get %}} via `@`: